zhe-db/PUBG-Android/README.md

-# PUBG-Radar
+# PUBGM-Radar
-An android app provides valuable information and strategies for PUBG Players.
+An android app that provides valuable information and strategies for PUBGM Players.

 ## TODO:
 - [x] Main Screen